azurefireice/BuffDuty/README.md

     * *`e{player1,player2,..}`* - provide a list of players you want to exclude from BuffDuty.
 Please note that players are **comma separated**, no spaces in between.
 E.g. `e{putris,spaceBag}`.
 * ordered players argument(`case insensitive`, `optional`) - additional responsibilities list, similar to exclude, to allow additional duties for priority players.
 Players specified in this list are likely to get additional buffing duties.
     * *`o{player3,player5,..}`* - provide a list of players you want to give priority during assignment.
 Please note that players are **comma separated**, no spaces in between.
 E.g. `o{putris,spaceBag}`.
+* :bulb: additional assignment options available.
+Refer to `/buffduty help` for more info.
+* 'no-cache' argument to /buffduty command, disables *caching* of results.

 _Hint_
 The way we currently using it - is we create a custom macro with this command and put it in UI for convenience.
 For example: